 Chris you may know also did the flawless conversion of Super Space Invaders for Domark back in 1991.
-Bomb was started just before this time, and way after RISK from 1988.
+Bomb was started just before this time, and way after R.I.S.K from 1988.

 Chris and Tony started this game long after Edge had closed its doors and originally started this game for fun, and in the hope they could quickly sell it to a company.
 Unfortunately the game just never got completed, and Chris and Tony went onto other projects.
 Since then it has gathered dust on Chris’ work disks.

 Only one level was ever completed, and already the game looks awesome.
-It can only be described as a kind of souped up version of Scramble, with its missiles that fly upwards towards your excellently animated ship (Animating to the standard of RISK and similar to TRAN and DEFENSIVE) that fires Defender style lasers and drops its Scramble-like bombs.
+It can only be described as a kind of souped up version of Scramble, with its missiles that fly upwards towards your excellently animated ship (Animating to the standard of RISK and similar to Tran and Defensive) that fires Defender style lasers and drops its Scramble-like bombs.

 Contributions: Chris West